mewannacode-egg/Acentic/XYZ/Code/Documentation.md

 let STORAGE-LOCATION-HERE a = INT 7 at ADDR(0x4000) // store a at a specific address
 ```

+Variables in XYZC give explicit control over storage location — virtual, register, stack, static, or heap.
+Flags like `volatile` and address pinning (`at ADDR`) allow fine-grained optimization and hardware interaction.

 ### Control Flow
 ```
 [FILL IN: If/else, loops, etc.]